Amadeus (film): Original soundtrack recording

 All tracks on the album were performed specifically for the film.
-According to the film commentary by Forman and Schaffer, Marriner agreed to score the film if Mozart's music was completely unchanged from the original scores.
-Marriner did add some notes to Salieri's music that are noticeable at the beginning of the film, as Salieri begins his confession.
+According to the film commentary by Forman and Shaffer, Marriner agreed to score the film if Mozart's music was completely unchanged from the original scores.
+However, this was not strictly observed - the Adagio of the Serenade for Winds in B-flat major, K. 361, featured in Salieri's famous monologue extolling the divine beauty of Mozart's music, is truncated abruptly in the film performance.
+In addition, Marriner added some notes to Salieri's music that are noticeable at the beginning of the film, as Salieri begins his confession.

 The aria "Ruhe sanft" from the opera Zaide does not appear in the film.